Frequently Asked Questions

 Helena, MT 59620

-If payment is not received within 30 days of the invoice, estimated or final, your case will be considered automatically withdrawn and no further action will be taken.
+If payment is not received within 30 days of the invoice, estimated or final, your case will be closed, and no further action will be taken.
+If you wish to obtain the information, you will need to submit a new request.

 More Information